ShalekLab/alexandria/docs/dropseq_cumulus.md

 When running the Drop-Seq pipeline and/or Cumulus through dropseq_cumulus, the workflow yields the same outputs as its component workflows.
 You can see those documentations in the section above.

-Explicitly, dropseq_cumulus presents the Single-Cell Portal with the alexandria metadata file (alexandria_metadata.txt), the dense expression matrix (ends with .scp.expr.txt), and the coordinate file (ends with .scp.X_fitsne.coords.txt).
+Explicitly, dropseq_cumulus presents the Single-Cell Portal with the alexandria metadata file (alexandria_metadata.txt), the dense expression matrix (ends with scp.expr.txt), and the coordinate file (ends with scp.X_fitsne.coords.txt).